 As you might imagine, your pet excessively going to the toilet is disastrous when they’re dehydrated from salt to begin with, leading to serious harm, and even neurological damage in the long run.

 This is all because your dog simply doesn’t have the means within themselves to effectively digest salt and deal with its side effects.

 Remember, it’s not just pretzels that can be the blame here – it’s anything salty that your dog has eaten for a long time that’s starting to seriously affect how he or she functions day to day.

-Assuming we are discussing smaller, hard baked pretzels that are easier to toss out like little treats, it’s wise to not give more than one a day to your pet if you’re doing so daily – even less if you’re enquiring about a puppy or a small breed of dog.
+Assuming we are discussing smaller, hard-baked pretzels that are easier to toss out like little treats, it’s wise to not give more than one a day to your pet if you’re doing so daily – even less if you’re enquiring about a puppy or a small breed of dog.

-Hopefully, it goes without saying that you ought not be giving pretzels to your dog regularly – even if you’re baking them at home and being extra careful about the ingredients.
+Hopefully, it goes without saying that you ought not to be giving pretzels to your dog regularly – even if you’re baking them at home and being extra careful about the ingredients.

 After all, these snacks also contain plenty of carbohydrates, and those can build up in your dog’s system long term with as much nastiness as salt can.

 Dogs are not very good at processing carbs, and they often end up converting lots of it into fat that can lead to long term weight gain.

 As you might imagine, weight gain in dogs is often a stepping stone to even greater risks and detrimental health, including diabetes.

 Certainly, have lots of fresh water ready and available for your pup when he or she has been eating pretzels – especially if this is the first time he or she has tried them.